Harbour Ridge

 No analysis available

-The public remarks repeatedly and explicitly identify Harbour Ridge as VA approved.
-Several listings also reference VA loan assumptions, which strongly reinforces this status.
-This is direct public-remarks evidence, so confidence is very high.
+The public remarks repeatedly and clearly identify Harbour Ridge as VA approved.
+Several listings also mention VA loan assumptions, which reinforces that VA financing is accepted.

 No analysis available